Ronald Glick, MD

 Licensed Medical Massage Therapist

 Jessie Violet Larson is a licensed medical massage therapist with advanced training in anatomy and pathology.
 She is a graduate of the Advanced Medical Program at the Pittsburgh School of Massage Therapy.
 She enthusiastically continues her lifelong path of education with a focus on better assisting those living with cancer.
 In her travels, she has studied healing therapies from around the world which she incorporates into every massage session to individually suit each client.
-Ms. Larson is a dedicated therapist and Reiki Master who brings with her years of experience and a love for her work.
+Ms. Larson is a dedicated therapist who brings with her years of experience and a love for her work.

 David Lesondak, BCSI, ATSI, FST, VMT